Vinaskumar/WorldBank_Data/challenge.md

 3. Hit enter to view the data.

 ## Visualizations
 The project includes several visualizations that provide insights into global economic and social trends.
-These visualizations are created using libraries like Plotly and are available in the [WorldBank_data_visualization.ipynb](https://github.com/Vinaskumar/WorldBank_Data/blob/main/WorldBank_data_visualization.ipynb) notebook.
+These visualizations are created using libraries like Plotly and are available in the [WorldBank_data_visualization.py](https://github.com/Vinaskumar/WorldBank_Data/blob/main/WorldBank_data_visualization.py) notebook.

 ## Running the Project

-To run this project, you need an environment capable of executing Jupyter Notebook (`.ipynb`) files.
+To run this project, you need an environment capable of executing Python (`.py`) files.
 You can either:

-1. **Install Jupyter Notebook** locally on your machine and open the `.ipynb` files.
+1. **Install Python and necessary packages** locally on your machine.
+You can run the `.py` files directly from your terminal or an integrated development environment (IDE) like PyCharm, VSCode, or JupyterLab.

-2. **Use Google Colab** directly in your web browser, which is a free and convenient option that requires no local installation.
-You can upload the notebooks to Colab and run them there.
+2. **Use Google Colab**: While Colab primarily supports `.ipynb` files, you can still upload and run `.py` files by using Colab's interface.
+This is a free and convenient option that requires no local installation.

-Both options allow you to execute the code and view the visualizations included in the project.
+Both options will allow you to execute the code and view the visualizations included in the project.

 ## Additional Notes